Similes for Confident with Explanation and Examples

 1. She entered the exam as confident as a student fully prepared, and she felt calm.

-2. He answered as confident as a prepared learner, although the test was long.
+2. He answered as confidently as a prepared learner, although the test was long.

 3. She stood as confident as someone who studied well, yet remained humble.

-4. He spoke as confident as a student ready for questions, so he impressed everyone.
+4. He spoke as confidently as a student ready for questions, so he impressed everyone.

 5. She walked in as confident as a prepared student, and her fear faded.